 Temperature is at the top of our list here because it is the most significant cause of frequency drift.
 Humidity and pressure can have an even greater effect measured in parts per billion, but these environmental influences are easily overcome by hermetically sealed packaging for the crystal, either in a vacuum or with an inert gas such as nitrogen.

-As noted in this article at Electronic Design, it's important for developers to understand that an oscillator's stability rating, typically characterized at 25 degrees C, does not represent the component's accuracy across the temperature range.
+As noted in this Electronic Design article, it's important for developers to understand that an oscillator's stability rating, typically characterized at 25 degrees C, does not represent the component's accuracy across the temperature range.
 The good news is that there are a variety of temperature compensation oscillators available.

 - TCXO - The Temperature Compensated Crystal Oscillator has an internal temperature sensor that the IC circuit uses to adjust the frequency of the crystal.